-Cené Hale is an award-winning American actor, writer, singer, improv comedy teacher and storyteller whose work focuses mainly on complex female stories.
-Cené moved to Amsterdam from Texas in 2016 after auditioning in Austin for Boom Chicago.
-She was chosen from around 500 people to become a member of the cast, and that’s where she did improv comedy for two and a half years.
-She also performed on different stages all over the United States and Europe.
+Cené Hale is an award-winning American actor, writer, singer, improv comedy teacher and storyteller, whose work focuses mainly on complex female stories.
+Cené has been performing on various stages all over the United States and Europe.
+She moved to Amsterdam from Texas in 2016 after auditioning for Boom Chicago and becoming part of the cast with whom she performed improv comedy for two years and a half.
+Nowadays, you can see Cené at Mezrab every Wednesday, where she produces an all-improv storytelling show.

-Hale’s shift to comedy and acting started when at some point in her career, she felt miserable and sad, to the point where she was crying in the bathroom every day.
-She used to go home every day after work and just stay there, she didn’t want to do anything or go anywhere.
+Hale’s shift to comedy and acting started when she was feeling miserable and sad at some point in her career, to the point where she was crying every day.
+She used to go home after work and just stay there.
+She didn’t want to do anything or go anywhere.
 That’s when Cené started going to therapy.
-And a piece of simple advice from her therapist pulled her through and changed the direction of her life.
+And a simple piece of advice from her therapist pulled her through and changed the direction of her life.

-While still at her full-time job, Cené started taking improv comedy classes and later performing at the ColdTowne Theater in Austin, The Institution Theater, and Marilyn Works Theatre (where she learned how to do musical improv).
+Next to her full-time job, Cené started taking acting and improv comedy classes and learned about sketch writing and film making.
+She then performed at the ColdTowne Theater in Austin, The Institution Theater, and Marilyn Works Theatre (where she learned how to do musical improv).
 She also joined a community theatre where she did musicals.
-Cené took acting classes and got into sketch as well and started learning about sketch writing and film making.
-She indeed led many lives!
+Cené indeed led so many lives!

 If you would describe yourself in one word, in terms of what you do, what would it be?